Board and Staff

 Bob Liljestrand Associate AIA, Founding President and Director (2007–2021)

-Bob Liljestrand has had a life long interest in architecture sparked from his family’s engagement with architect Vladimir Ossipoff, designer of the Liljestrand House in the early 1950s.
-As the president of the Liljestrand Foundation, Bob is leading it through a time of growth and transition, while completing a book on the development and history of the House.
+Bob Liljestrand had a life long interest in architecture sparked from his family’s engagement with architect Vladimir Ossipoff, designer of the Liljestrand House in the early 1950s.
+As the founding president and director of the Liljestrand Foundation, Bob led it through a time of growth and transition, while completing a book on the development and history of the House.

-Born and raised in Hawai‘i, Bob is an active member in Oahu’s civic life and is deeply involved in the architecture and design community.
-He serves as a board member of the Hawai‘i Architectural Foundation and a member of the Advisory Council to the School of Architecture, University of Hawai‘i.
-He was a former five-term president and is a current board member at the Adventurers’ Club of Honolulu.
+Born and raised in Hawai‘i, Bob was an active member in Oahu’s civic life and was deeply involved in the architecture and design community.
+He served as a board member of the Hawai‘i Architectural Foundation and a member of the Advisory Council to the School of Architecture, University of Hawai‘i.
+He was a former five-term president and board member at the Adventurers’ Club of Honolulu.